uktrade/report-a-breach/README.md

 A prototype for the report a breach service

 ## Setup
 The project requires Python 3.11.
-Backing services are provided by Docker and Docker Compose whilst the web app itself is ran as a normal process.
+Backing services are provided by Docker whilst the web app itself is ran as a normal process with Pipenv.

 ### 1. Setting up your virtual environment
 We use Pipenv to manage our virtual environment, dependencies, and environment variables.
 You can install it with either of the following commands: